 - Developmental delay and learning difficulties in children

-- Inquire about the levels of lead and most recent testing of your child’s school or daycare
+- Inquire about the levels of lead and the most recent testing of your child’s school or daycare.

-- Ensure small children are not within reach of peeling paint
+- Ensure that small children are not within reach of peeling paint.

 Lead Testing and Inspections